Travel Nurse

 University of Washington – School of Nursing

 The bachelor’s of science in nursing at the University of Washington School of Nursing is a full-time two-year program.
-Ranked number two in the nation by US News & World Report, this is a highly regarded program with a good reputation for producing quality graduates who are prepared to enter the workforce.
+Ranked number two in the nation by U.S. News & World Report, this is a highly regarded program known for producing high-quality graduatesprepared to enter the workforce.
 All students participate in lecture classes, labs, and clinical experiences.
 To help prepare students to care for patients, students spend time in the Learning Lab, where they can hone their skills before entering the clinical setting.

 Students must complete prerequisite coursework and general education classes before starting this program.
 To be considered for admission, applicants must have at least 100 hours of paid or volunteer work experience in a healthcare setting.
 Other admission requirements include at least a 2.8 GPA and 90 quarter hours or 60 semester hours of undergraduate coursework already completed.